kheeklab/privacyidea-docker/README.md

 All of the use cases require making files available on container creation.
 Bind mounts and volumes accomplish this.Applying config files can be accomplished on container creation using bind mounts and volumes, or at run time using docker cp.

 Bind mounts are used in the examples here as they are simpler than volumes for providing files.
 As you prepare files for mounting to a container, it’s helpful to organize them in a way that’s easiest for you to manage.
-Bind mounting to Liferay containers, organizing files, and using docker cp are covered here.
+Bind mounting to privacyIDEA containers, organizing files, and using docker cp are covered here.

 ### Bind Mount Format
 You can specify any number of bind mounts to a docker run command.
 Each bind mount follows this format: